Skons/SOAS/README.md

   - Display is switched on when rotary or alarm button input or when alarm fires
   - Display is switched off after 10 seconds of no rotary or alarm button input.
     It will not switch off when alarm_on, snooze_on or music_on
+* Local buzzer playback with service and as fallback when internet is not available (Optional)

 ## Requirements
 * < €25,-
 * 3d printer (not included in the price)